n1ru4l/envelop/.changeset/popular-seahorses-serve.md

 '@envelop/sentry': patch
 ---

 Removed includedResolverArgs from SentryPluginOptions as it lead to no functionality.
-Updated plugin website documentation accordingly.